WHY VISIT LEBANON

 WHEN TO GO TO LEBANON

-Following a list of typical festival and celebrations of Lebanon.
+Following a list of typical festivals and celebrations of Lebanon.

 - Workers’ Day: May 1 sees the observation of this public holiday which is recognized as Labor Day elsewhere.